tonyslonaker/Code-Quiz/README.md

 # Code-Quiz
+Timed quiz on JS fundamentals.
+Try to get the highest score...

+## Acceptance Criteria
 GIVEN I am taking a code quiz
 WHEN I click the start button
 THEN a timer starts and I am presented with a question